FoofooTheGuy/VidInjector9000/README.md

 Usage
 --
-1. Extract [VidInjector9000.tar.bz2](https://github.com/FoofooTheGuy/VidInjector9000/releases/latest/download/VidInjector9000.tar.bz2) and run Vidinector9000.bat (oops, typography error!
-Too lazy to fix that :P)
+1. Extract [VidInjector9000.tar.bz2](https://github.com/FoofooTheGuy/VidInjector9000/releases/latest/download/VidInjector9000.tar.bz2) and run VidInjector9000.bat.
 2. Follow the instructions in the batch file
 3. Bask in the glory of the official looking banner!